-The T1L's ANSI/ BHMA Grade 2 rating protects against unauthorized entry.
+The T1L's ANSI/ BHMA smart lock Grade 2 rating protects against unauthorized entry.
 There's no picking or bumping, and no need to ever re-key.

 Replace your old deadbolt in minutes with a smart door lock and program up to 100 user codes.

 Lock and unlock your door, grant keyless access and keep track of who comes and goes, all from your interactive app.
 Boost connectivity and stay connected to the entry point of your home and gain peace of mind of knowing exactly who is coming and going from anywhere.

 |Material||Stainless Steel||Power Source||4 AA batteries required (included)|